hystrath/hystrath.github.io/how-tos-cfd-dev/how-tos-cfd-dev-advanced.md

 - <dictval>normalisedGradients</dictval>

-W <dictval>normalisedGradients</dictval> and <dictval>normalisedTemperatureGradient</dictval> are based on the gradients of more than one field and each can be weighted using coefficients (defaulted to 1) located in the <subdict>gradientWeights</subdict> subdictionary.
-These coefficients can also be used as 0/1 switches.
+<p><dictval>normalisedTemperatureGradient</dictval> and <dictval>normalisedGradients</dictval> are based on the gradients of more than one field and each can be weighted using coefficients (defaulted to 1) located in the <subdict>gradientWeights</subdict> subdictionary.
+These coefficients can also be used as 0/1 switches.</p>

 If you choose one of these adaptation fields, it will be printed in the results folders.